ElaineDejucos/simple_angular_app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Pre-requisite
+1. Make sure that Node and Angular were install.
+    To check, open cmd type the following
+        a.
+For Node: > node --version
+        b.
+For Angular: > ng version OR ng -version

+    If the version is not available install first the node and angular.
+    To install, type > npm install -g @angular/cli

+2. Install JSON-server